Goldua2cope/devops24/examinations/06/README.md

 Let's say the goal is to avoid restarts as much as possible to minimize downtime and interruptions; how would you like the flow to work?

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+#### Answer:
-  - I would group my tasks in a way that minimal amount of restarts are needed
-    - All tasks that don't need immediate restart of the service are executed first like configuration tasks
-    - Do reloads instead when possible
-    - If possible do only one restarts per service at the end
+> I would group my tasks in a way that minimal amount of restarts are needed.
+All tasks that don't need immediate restart of the service are executed first - i.e. configuration tasks.
+Reload services instead when possible and only one restart per service at the end.